SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 Typically developers will use:

-* A PHP MVC framework to help abstract away HTTP, REST, HTML5, SQL and server-side AJAX
+* A PHP MVC framework to help abstract away HTTP, HTML5, SQL and server-side AJAX
 * A JavaScript toolkit such as [JQuery](http://jquery.com/) to help abstract away JavaScript, the DOM and client-side AJAX
 * And a front-end framework such as [Bootstrap](http://twitter.github.com/bootstrap/) to help abstract away CSS3.

-This helps bring the technology smörgåsbord under control, but working with three complex frameworks in three different languages is still a pretty major headache.
+This helps bring the technology smörgåsbord under control, but working with three complex and overlapping frameworks in three different languages is still a pretty major headache.

 We developed Agile Toolkit to abstract all these technologies into one integrated and constent PHP framework: